What is API (Application Programming Interface)?

 Network Access Interfaces

-They can be developed for any platform and operating system, or for all these systems simultaneously.
+APIs can be developed for any platform and operating system or all these systems simultaneously.

-They have also been evolving as a way to access web services for several years.
-In this sense, the best known APIs are; Google Search is Flickr, Amazon, Google Maps.
+They have also been developing as a way to access web services for several years.
+In this sense, the best known APIs are Google Search, Flickr, Amazon, and Google Maps.

 Benefits of Using API

-A good API makes it easy to develop the program because it must provide all the blocks to build it.
-The programmer only combines all the blocks.
+A good API makes the development of the program easier because it should provide all the blocks to build it.
+The programmer puts all the blocks together.

-The API is specially designed for programmers, as it guarantees that all programs using the API will have similar interfaces.
+The API is specifically designed for programmers as it guarantees that all programs using the API will have similar interfaces.

 This also makes it easier for the user to learn the logic of new programs.

-When a request is made, the server offers the advantage of having more services by calling the API.
+When a request is made, the server calls the API, offering the advantage of having a more significant number of services available.